Julian/lean.nvim/README.rst

       --
       -- See https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md#leanls for details.

-      -- Lean 4  (on_attach is as above, your LSP handler) lsp = {
+      -- Lean Language Server Support (on_attach is as above, your LSP handler) lsp = {
         on_attach = on_attach,
         init_options = {